alexanderlin-com/rag-engine-cashflow/readme.md

 ### ✅ De-Ingestion Script
 Pinecone ain’t free.
 If you’re iterating, you *need* index deletion on command.
 So I made it easy.

+## Instructions (for myself) because I need em.

+1. Local Development Setup

+    Create Virtual Environment (Only do this once per project):
+    ```python3 -m venv venv```

+Activate Virtual Environment (Do this every time you open a new terminal for the project):
+    ```source venv/bin/activate```

+Install Dependencies:
+    ```pip install -r requirements.txt```

+2. Running Locally with Docker

+    Build the Docker Image:
+    ```docker build -t cashflow-depot-rag .```

+Run the Container:
+    ```docker run --rm -p 8501:8501 --env-file .env cashflow-depot-rag```

+3. Deployment

+    Automated Deployment:

+        Push your changes to the main branch on GitHub.
+The GitHub Actions pipeline will handle the rest automatically.